-Junliang Zhang shared the production details of CyberNeon, an Unreal project he’s been working on since October 2017.
-The scene is a combination of Blade Runner 2049 and Chinese cyberpunk styles.
+Junliang Zhang shared the production details of CyberNeon in UE4, a project that combined the styles of Blade Runner 2049 and Chinese cyberpunk.

 My passion for the game industry comes from my childhood.
 I still remember how much I was sitting in front of the computer back in the 90s, playing classical PC games like Starcraft, Command & Conquer series and Age of Empires II.
 When I played those games I always wondered how they were made in terms of art and gameplay and how I could make cool mods on my own.